7 Tips for Student Budget Travel in Europe

 than the more expensive countries in Scandinavia for example.

-Prague is a cheap compared to many cities in the U.S.
+Even Prague is still relatively cheap compared to many cities in the U.S., though prices are rising.

 - Tailor your spending accordingly; this may be the first time you have had to live on a strict budget since you are away from home.